SakshiHadadare/HeartFailurePredictionSystem-DataScience/README.md

 - Time
 After entering the values and clicking "Predict", the application will display a message indicating whether the patient is at risk of heart failure.

+##License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.